pammacdotnet/TypstPaper/paper.typ

 The Typst ecosystem comprises a refined and simple to use/understand markup language for defining the content, structure and style of a document, a reasonably fast (and community-driven) document renderer, and a companion web application that enables real-time in-browser compilation.
 All these components will be explored in @sec:markup, @sec:compiler, and @sec:typstapp, respectively.

-Besides, the project also hosts a repository of extensions, packages and templates, Typst Universe, discussed in @sec:universe.
+Besides, the project also hosts a repository of extensions (packages and templates) called Typst Universe, discussed in @sec:universe.
 However, given that Typst is becoming popular and its adoption is growing steadily over the years (as observed in @sec:adoption), it is now often compared against the consolidated LaTeX system.
 For this reason, we will start with a quick comparison of both environments (@sec:latex).

 For the sake of completeness, @sec:theophys, @sec:moremath, and @sec:cs will focus on the application of this new typesetting system in more specific science and engineering domains such as theoretical Physics, Cosmology, Chemistry, Mathematics, Algorithmics, Signal Processing, Computer Science and the composition of slides in technical realms.
 Finally,  some conclusions will be drawn in @sec:conclusions.